saranatour1/gemini-chat-application/README.md

 ### Further tips

 - Refer to the providers (github+google) documentation for information on adding client and secret configurations for various providers.
-- this reposotiry helped me a lot while learning how to use convex -> [llama farm chat](https://github.com/get-convex/llama-farm-chat)
+- this repo helped me a lot while learning how to use convex -> [llama farm chat](https://github.com/get-convex/llama-farm-chat)

 ### have fun!